Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 First Things First: Getting There:

-Syracuse is the northernmost school in the Atlantic Coast Conference.
-It is a relatively short trip from Boston College and Pittsburgh (4.5 to 5.5 hours respectively).
-The other schools within a reasonable drive for a weekend game are 7.5-8.5 hours away (UVA and VTech).
-Louisville and the Carolina schools are too far to drive to unless you have 3 or 4 days or love spending 11-12 hours in a car.
+Syracuse is the northernmost school in the Big East (Football schools).
+It is a relatively short trip from Rutgers and UConn (each about 3.5 to 4 hours).
+Other schools within a reasonable drive for a weekend game are 6-7 hours away (Pitt and WVU).
+Cincinnati and Louisville are too far to drive to unless you have 3 days or love spending the weekend in a car.

 Turning Stone Casino--Oneida Nation

 The train station and bus station are co-located about a mile north of downtown and it is a short walk (under an I-81 overpass) to the huge Carousel Shopping Mall.
 You can catch a bus or cab from the train station to the university.

 The Travel Masters A Syracuse Fan Friendly Travel Agency